Skip to content

 Removal of enforced topology blocking

-Currently, all jobs on Tursa are subject to enforced topology blocking.
-For multi-node jobs of 8 nodes or less, all the nodes in the job must come from a single block that share an L1 switch.
-For jobs larger than 8 nodes, the scheduler is further configured to allocate jobs into predefined 16, 32 and 64 node blocks based on tested performance between groups of individual 8 node blocks.
+Originally, all jobs on Tursa are subject to enforced topology blocking.
+For multi-node jobs of 8 nodes or less, all the nodes in the job had to come from a single block that shared an L1 switch.
+For jobs larger than 8 nodes, the scheduler was further configured to allocate jobs into predefined 16, 32 and 64 node blocks based on tested performance between groups of individual 8 node blocks.

-For users, the effect of these restrictions is that single node failures in a block can render larger jobs very difficult to place and lead to long queue times.
+For users, the effect of these restrictions was that single node failures in a block could render larger jobs very difficult to place and lead to long queue times.

-This change will remove this enforced blocking so that jobs, by default, can be assigned nodes from anywhere in the interconnect topology.
-This will allow for more flexibility in job placement and reduce the impact of single node failures on availability of resources.
+This change removed this enforced blocking so that jobs, by default, can be assigned nodes from anywhere in the interconnect topology.
+This allows for more flexibility in job placement and reduces the impact of single node failures on availability of resources.

 Performance of 8-nodes or less jobs